allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. From among the missions you select for export, select the events you want to export.
 Clicking the "Show only CT Events" box wil filter your list down to just events that have control times.
 Each PEX sortie event selected wil generate a "TASK" record on the export file.

-6. When you have al the missions and events selected, click "Export."
+6. When you have all the missions and events selected, click "Export."
 The generated file can be imported by TAP.

 Distance, Time, and Fuel